LaboratoireMecaniqueLille/crappy/docs/source/concepts/blocks_links_labels.rst

 Modifiers transform data in transit
 -----------------------------------

-A :class:`~crappy.modifier.Modifier` attached to a regular Link receives each dictionary before it enters that Link.
+A :class:`~crappy.modifier.meta_modifier.modifier.Modifier` attached to a regular Link receives each dictionary before it enters that Link.
 It can change the dictionary or return ``None`` to discard it.
 When several Modifiers are attached, they run in the order in which they were provided.

 For example, if ``scale_force`` is a callable Modifier: